 Even without stopping you see the puffins everywhere, clustered on rocks, flying through the air, and again popping up from grass burrows.
 They are adorable!!!

 Once you are through the breeding grounds there is a bridge to cross a deep ravine where you can see hundreds of sea birds nesting in the rocky cliffs.
 The bridge is solid metal but when we were there someone was having quite a nervous episode about crossing it.
 It is quite high.

 After the bridge the path splits; to the right you go up a big grassy hill, to the left you go along a sea cliff.
 Aaron chose the hill and I chose the cliff.
 I had sweeping views of the sea, passed an old stone hut of sorts, came across a sheep skeleton, and also some deserted tracks that looked like they must have been used to bring supplies up from the sea to the lighthouse.

 If you have a chance to hike Puffin Island I'd say it is a do-not-miss adventure!

 The next day we drove to Vágar again, this time to hike out to Leitisvatn, the largest freshwater lake in the Faroe Islands, near the village of Miovágar.

-There is a small parking lot at the trailhead that has public restrooms and shack selling coffee.
-It's an easy flat, trail that runs along the lake for about 1 ½ miles and gives you great views of Slave Cliff which was our destination.
+There is a small parking lot at the trailhead that has public restrooms and a shack selling coffee.
+It's an easy flat trail that runs along the lake for about 1 ½ miles and gives you great views of Slave Cliff which was our destination.
 The lake looks like it's an infinity pool!